earthgecko/skyline/docs/installation.rst

 -----

-.. note:: All the documentation and testing is based on running Skyline in a Python-2.7.14 virtualenv, if you choose to deploy Skyline another way, you are on your own.
+.. note:: All the documentation and testing is based on running Skyline in a Python-2.7.16 virtualenv, if you choose to deploy Skyline another way, you are on your own.
 Although it is possible to run Skyline in a different type of environment, it does not lend itself to repeatability or a common known state.
+  Python-2.7.14 should still work as well, but all documentation has been updated to use Python-2.7.16.

 Skyline configuration
 ~~~~~~~~~~~~~~~~~~~~~